Development Impact Fees & Planning Application Processing Fees

 Development Impact Fees

 On February 26, 2019, the City Council adopted San Bruno Municipal Code Chapter 12.260 Development Impact Fees that imposes fees upon development projects to fully or partially offset the costs of public facilities and infrastructure that is needed to serve new demand created by development projects.
 The related Resolution Number 2019-20 setting the fees and calculation methodology was approved by the City Council on February 12, 2019.
-The fees will be imposed upon the developer of each development project in the city as requirement that must be met prior to building permit issuance.
+The fees are imposed upon the developer of each development project in the city as requirement that must be met prior to building permit issuance.
 These fees were effective on May 1, 2019.

 San Bruno Municipal Code Chapter 12.260 Development Impact Fees is available in the City's online Municipal Code.
 View the Municipal Code Chapter 12.260 Development Impact Fees.